Smarter Generosity

 A Lot of Giving Advice Starts in the Wrong Place

 Christian giving guidance often focuses on the mechanics.
 How to give.
 When to give.
 Which vehicle to use.
-The mechanics matter, but they are not where stewardship begins.
+The mechanics and tools matter, but they are not where stewardship should begin.

 Where most giving conversations start